-There are variables coding people's race/ethnicity, if they were born in the US or a foreign country, how much schooling they have, if they are single or married, if they're a veteran (and when they served), even what borough they live in and how they commute to work.
+There are variables coding people's race/ethnicity, if they were born in the US or a foreign country, how much schooling they have, if they are single or married, if they're a veteran, what borough they live in and how they commute to work.
 There is some greater detail about ancestry (where people can write in detail about their background).
 There is information about their incomes.
-For the household there is information about the dwelling including when built, number of various rooms, how recently they moved, amount paid for fuel, mortgage/rent and fraction of monthly household income that is spent on mortgage/rent, etc.
+For the household there is information about the dwelling including how much they spend on mortgage/rent, how many rooms, how many units, and when it was built.